ssiddiquie/CODSOFT/README.md

-# CODSOFT
+# Python projects
-these are the following python programs for Codsoft internship:

-1-Calculator

-2-Scissor Paper Rock
+Did these projects for better understanding of python.